Whenever I meet with a new prospective digital marketing client, one of the first things I ask them is:

 Your message will never reach anyone’s eyeballs or ears until you can rise above this noise.

 Search engines simply reflect what’s going on in society.

 For example, just think about the “noise” in your own life.
-How difficult is it to focus on your must-do, life-sustaining activities with all the crazy COVID-19 / Coronavirus open-up/shut-down “noise” out there?
+How difficult is it to focus on your must-do, life-sustaining activities with all the news distractions of 2020 out there?